 Have a good credit history with the University and be up-to-date with tuition fee payments.
 A CAS will not be issued to students who have outstanding tuition fee debt.

-Our International Students Advice (ISA) team are trained in Tier 4 issues who will support you through the Tier 4 visa application process, including the documents required.
+Our International Students Advice (ISA) team is trained in Tier 4 issues who will support you through the Tier 4 visa application process, including the documents required.
 You will need to provide copies of the maintenance documents so that we can check they meet the specific Tier 4 requirements.
 A CAS will not be issued to students who do not have the required documentation, in the correct format, by their visa expiry date.

 You will be required to provide a copy of the Special Delivery receipt once you have submitted your application, provide communication from UK Visas and Immigration and keep us updated with the status of your pending application, including bringing in your new visa to the Student Hub so that we can update your record.